 Alternatively, you can make up your own version if you prefer, in any kind of format – spreadsheet, word document, on paper.

-We ask you to send us the register each year with your Year End Information, as we are obliged to check its details.
+We ask our Limited Company and LLP clients to send us the register each year with your Year End Information, as we are required under Anti Money Laundering rules to check its details.